sandraNimeshajm/portfolio/README.md

 - know how to create, assign, prioritize, and track issues
 - able to manage and organize projects, assign team members, set permissions, and create project hierarchies
-- create projects and track their progress
+- can create projects and track their progress

 **Redmine**